What You'll Learn

 Practical Tips

-• Do not confuse general schedule types: Using a "highway" determination for a "building" project (or vice versa) is a common error that can result in underpayment violations.
+- Do not confuse construction types: Using the wrong type is a common error that can result in underpayment violations.